Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: Local formulation

 The most novel implication of the derivation approach used to obtain this model, however, is that it invokes an implied model for the fluctuating fields themselves.
 As a result, it is possible to determine the actual local form of the fluctuations and to close not only the scalar transport term, but also the unclosed reaction terms in the standard RANS equations.
 This closure expression can be written as

 where $u_{rms}$ is the measured root-mean-squared velocity field of the underlying flow.
 As such, we can fully close the scalar transport equation for both scalars using a single framework.

 The basic weakly nonlinear model offers an alternative approach to perturbation expansions based on directly linearizing the equations performed by works like \cite{battiato_2011}.
-It recovers the scaling relationship between diffusivity and Damk\"ohler number derived in other numerical works and experiments, as in \cite{elperin_2014, elperin_2017, watanabe_2014, prend_2021}, and the model based on \cite{corrsin_1961} explicated in \cite{peters_2000}.
+It recovers the scaling relationship between diffusivity and Damk\"ohler number derived in other numerical works and experiments, as in \cite{elperin_2014, elperin_2017, watanabe_2014, prend_2021}, and models based on analysis of single, linear reactions, such as in \cite{corrsin_1961} as explicated in \cite{peters_2000}.
+Unlike other pioneering work such as \cite{obrien_1971}, it does not require the scalar fields be purely homogeneous.

 This provides a description of the local model that solves the reduced-degree-of-freedom system resulting from the RANS equations.
-The three algebraic components describe an entire model form, and require only information about the underlying flow, specifically $D^0$ and $u_{rms}$.
+The three algebraic components describe an entire model form, and require only information about the underlying flow, specifically $D^0$ and $u_{rms}$ and a known chemical kinetic parameter, $A$.

+The conclusion of \cite{shende_2022}, however, is that the purely local model form, even with higher-order corrections, is inadequate to fully capture the magnitudes of the closure terms.